Truongphi20/hamilpath/README.md

 $B \to D \to C \to A$;

 $B \to C \to A \to D$

+Furthermore, finding Hamiltonian Circuit could be done by adding `-c` tag.
+As the following command.

+    python .\findpath.py -t AD,AB,BD,DC,CD,BC,CA -c c

+Output:

+    ['ABDCA']

+So, the Hamiltonian circuit for the above example is: $A \to B \to D \to C \to AA$

 # 3. Explaining algorithm
 ## 3.1 Definition of $\phi$-matrice